 CIBIL Score and Report: It is one of the most important factors when it comes to your loan approval.
-A score of 750 and above is an assurance for lenders that you are a responsible borrower with a good track record of making timely repayments.
+A high CIBIL Score is an assurance for lenders that you are a responsible borrower with a good track record of making timely repayments.

 Employment Status: Apart from a good credit history, lenders check for your steady income and employment status.

 Clean Title to the House/Property: Any legal or property issue related to your home/land might deter lenders to decide in your favor.
 Hence, always take legal advice before finalizing a property.